PlaystationDigital/PlaystationDigital/_releases/Final-Fantasy-VII-Remake.md

   -
 ---

-Final Fantasy VII Remake is an action role-playing game developed and published by Square Enix.
-The game is a sequel to the 1997 PlayStation game Final Fantasy VII, largely recreating portions of the original plot and eventually diverging.

 The return draws closer.
 FINAL FANTASY VII REMAKE finally arrives on April 10, 2020.
 Are you ready for a legendary new beginning?

 The world has fallen under the control of the Shinra Electric Power Company, a shadowy corporation controlling the planet’s very life force as mako energy.